 Being touched, followed, or emotionally or physically coerced into an unpleasant situation is not culturally acceptable, ANYWHERE!
 Women should be aware that in Spain there is no cultural norm that dictates that women have to smile and be nice to men who are harassing them or even simply seeking their attention.
 If a man intrudes upon your space in an unwelcome way, tell him, without a smile, that you want him to go away, or ignore him completely.
 Be firm!
 Spanish women are notoriously cold to unfamiliar men who try to talk to them, and you can and should be too.
 In Spain, American women in general tend to be stereotyped as sexually available–in a society where immediate sexual availability is not the norm–so you should be aware of this perception and prepared to engage it.
 If you want a man to stop paying attention to you, do NOT smile, do NOT act nice, IGNORE him completely, and if he persists tell him in a firm voice: “DÉJAME EN PAZ!”

 ***ANY INCIDENT MUST BE REPORTED IMMEDIATELY TO THE DIRECTOR ***

 If you have been a victim of a violent or sexual crime, you will need to file a criminal report (poner una denuncia) in person at the police station as opposed to via telephone or online.

 You can report a crime at any police station (comisaría de policía).
 For a full list see click here.

-Tufts-Skidmore Spain recognizes and understands that some individuals may want their identity to remain anonymous.
-In all cases, issues of privacy must be balanced against the program’s need to thoroughly investigate and to take appropriatte action.
+In all cases, issues of privacy must be balanced against the program’s mandate to protect you and serve your interests.